paulherbosch/puppet-sleep/README.md

-This is a puppet module to provide a sleep type and provider for posix systems
+This is a puppet module to provide a sleep type and provider for posix and Windows systems
 ____

 Parameters:

-bedtime:

-Total potential time to sleep for
+    bedtime: Total potential time to sleep for

-wakeupfor:

-An optional test which will exit the sleep, runs every 10s, or as defined by...
+    wakeupfor: An optional test which will exit the sleep, runs every 10s, or as defined by...

-dozetime:

-Period to sleep to between testing whether we should return
+    dozetime: Period to sleep to between testing whether we should return

-failontimeout:

-whether to fail the resource if the test never succeeds by the timeout - default false
+    failontimeout: whether to fail the resource if the test never succeeds by the timeout - default false

+Sample code:

     sleep { 'until i need to wake up': bedtime       => 300,                              # how long to sleep for